MiguelLopezVirues/easyborn/README.md

 # easyborn
-A small package that builds on top of seaborn to make chart customization (mainly data label annotation) easier.
+A small package built on top of seaborn to make chart customization (mainly data label annotation) easier.